cevdetabbas/Network-Security-Assessment-Lab/README.md

 [Virtualbox Download](https://www.virtualbox.org/wiki/Downloads)

 ## Installing and Configuring the Firewall - pfsense
-pfsense will act as the edge of our Homelab virtual network and will be only accessible from the Parrot Machine.
+pfsense will act as the edge of our Network-Security-Assessment-Lab virtual network and will be only accessible from the Parrot Machine.

 pfsense community edition can be downloaded from - [pfsense community edition ISO](https://www.pfsense.org/download/)